firstpersontravel/charter-docs/docs/reference/events.md

 Events occur over the course of your trip operation.
 When a trigger is associated with an event, that trigger will activate whenever a matching event occurs.
 ## Audio received

-Occurs when am audio message has been received.
+Occurs when an audio message has been received.

 | Field | Type | Description |